 Outside of work, I am usually baking sourdough bread, churning homemade ice cream, or cooking Hmong food.

-- California Department of Social Service, Outcome and Accountability
+- Outcome and Accountability, California Department of Social Services

-- San Francisco Human Service Agency, Planning Unit
+- Planning Unit, San Francisco Human Services Agency

-- BA Environmental Studies and Economics, UC Santa Cruz
+- BA, Environmental Studies and Economics, University of California, Santa Cruz